-As soon as you launch a website you understand that “build it and they will come” strategy doesn’t work.
-These days there are very few business domains and GEOs where you don’t need streamlined marketing processes to make it to the top.
+As soon as you launch a business, you understand that the “build a website and customers will come” strategy doesn’t work.
+These days, there are very few business domains and GEOs where you don’t need streamlined marketing processes to make it to the top.
 So if your competitors have already gone through their digital transformations and have established online presences, you will need quality weapons to give them a fair fight.

 - SEO (search engine optimization)